mttbrt/RaftShop/README.md

-# Raft implementation in Jolie
+# Raft Distributed Consensus Algorithm in Jolie

 **RaftShop**
 by